 Improved SEO Rankings

-Google prefers mobile-friendly sites in search engine results.
-Because of mobile-first indexing, having a responsive design can help your website perform better by:
+Google favors mobile-friendly websites in search engine rankings.
+Due to mobile-first indexing, being responsive can make your site work better by:

 - Increase visibility